jjc12/MathFree/README.md

 # MathFree

-_If a bug is found, please submit an e-mail to jjc12@my.fsu.edu with the subject: "BUG: your_one_line_description_of_the_bug" and body: "your_longer_description_of_the_bug".
-This project is my priority so expect bugs to disappear **as soon as possible**_.

 MathFree is a free, open-source C++ library that includes files written to manipulate the following mathematics-based
 objects:

 -Matrices (found in MatrixFree)

+The source code can be found at

-<a href="https://github.com/jjc12/MathFree/wiki">Wiki: MathFree</a> provides a user guide for usage of the objects.
-Clicking the button that looks like an open book on the toolbar to the right will also take you there.
+*Note: <a href="https://github.com/jjc12/MathFree/wiki">Wiki: MathFree</a> provides a user guide for usage of the objects.
+Clicking the button that looks like an open book on the toolbar to the right will also take you there.*

-If you believe you have an issue that cannot be solved by reading the guides, you may e-mail me at jjc12@my.fsu.edu with the subject: "ISSUE: your_one_line_description_of_the_issue" and body: "your_longer_description_of_the_issue".

 # MatrixFree